Sigma X-mount lenses for Fujifilm

 |

-This Sigma 100-400mm is compared to the FUJIFILM XF 100-400mm f/4.5-5.6 R LM OIS WR, which is about 500€ more expensive and a bit heavier (200g).
-However, it still outperforms the Sigma in terms of return on investment.
-If you’re on a tighter budget, the FUJIFILM XF 70-300mm f/4-5.6 R LM OIS WR could be a cheaper, lighter alternative with equally good feedback.
+This Sigma 100-400mm is often compared with the Fujifilm XF 100-400mm f/4.5-5.6 R LM OIS WR, which is more expensive and a bit heavier.
+The Fujifilm still has the edge in some respects, but the Sigma remains very appealing in terms of value for money.
+If you are on a tighter budget, the Fujifilm XF 70-300mm f/4-5.6 R LM OIS WR can also be a cheaper, lighter alternative with very positive feedback.

 Written by Sylvain PONS